 What if I'm unable to make my home loan repayments?

-If you’re unable to make your loan repayments and default on your home loan, we may have to sell your property to cover the outstanding loan amount.
-A lender will incur a loss if the property is sold for less than the outstanding loan amount.
-LMI helps protect a lender against this loss, by paying them an amount (in accordance with the LMI policy).
-The LMI insurer may then seek to recover this amount from you as the borrower or if you’re the guarantor.
+If you are unable to make your loan repayments and default on your home loan, your property may be sold to cover the outstanding loan amount.
+If the property is sold for less than the outstanding loan amount, NAB will incur a loss and submit a claim to the LMI provider.
+The LMI provider pays NAB this amount (subject to the LMI policy) and the LMI provider or their authorised third-party debt collector may then seek to recover this amount directly from you as the borrower, or any guarantors.

 Experiencing financial difficulties